swallowcamel/nancywiki/The-Application-Before,-After-and-OnError-pipelines.md

 ##Wiring up your hooks

+There are two ways to wire up these hooks: by overriding methods in the bootstrapper, or by creating classes that extend specific interfaces that are automatically wired in at startup.

+### Overriding methods in the Bootstrapper

 To create application level hooks you define them in your [Bootstrapper](Bootstrapper).
 They can be defined either in the `ApplicationStartup` or `RequestStartup` methods.
 This is because you might need to use something from the container in your hook, and the different methods let you resolve from the right container depending on your scoping requirements.

 ```c#